-Miles Boulter, Chief Training Instructor for the P.E.I.
-Firefighters Association Fire Training Centre, demonstrating how to open main switches in buildings.
+The late Miles Boulter, Chief Training Instructor for the PEI Firefighters Association Fire Training Centre from 1992 - 2021, demonstrating how to open main switches in buildings.

 This book has been prepared and distributed by Maritime Electric to assist in the training of emergency personnel.
 The information contained herein has been carefully compiled from sources believed to be reliable.
-No warranty, guarantee, or representation is made by Maritime Electric as to the accuracy of this information or its sufficiency or suitability for the application to which any individual user may wish to put it, also no responsibility is accepted for events or damages which may result from its use.
+No warranty, guarantee, or representation is made by Maritime Electric as to the accuracy of this information or its sufficiency or suitability for the application to which any individual user may wish to put it; also no responsibility is accepted for events or damages which may result from its use.